LinuxCommandLibrary

 domainname

-Display or set network domain name
+display or set NIS domain name

 SYNOPSIS

-domainname [NAME]
+domainname [name]

 PARAMETERS